Mecc Cancer Treatment Blurred Plant Background

 Prostate cancer is the most common nonskin cancer among men in the United States.

-Prostate cancer is found mainly in older men.
-In the United States, about one out of every 8 men will be diagnosed with prostate cancer.
+Prostate cancer is most common in older men.
+In the United States, about one out of every eight men will be diagnosed with prostate cancer.
 Most men diagnosed with this disease do not die from it.
 Prostate cancer causes more deaths in men than any other cancer except lung cancer.
-Prostate cancer occurs more often in African American men than in White men.
-African American men with prostate cancer are more likely to die from the disease than White men with prostate cancer.
+Prostate cancer occurs more often in Black men than in White men.
+Black men with prostate cancer are more likely to die from the disease than White men with prostate cancer.

 Different factors increase or decrease the risk of developing prostate cancer.

-Anything that increases a person's chance of developing a disease is called a risk factor.
+Anything that increases your chance of getting a disease is called a risk factor.
 Anything that decreases your chance of getting a disease is called a protective factor.

-For information about risk factors and protective factors for prostate cancer, see Prostate Cancer Prevention.
+To learn more about risk factors and protective factors for prostate cancer, visit Prostate Cancer Prevention.

 Prostate Cancer Screening